KiYari/perf/README.md

 e) Conclusion
 ########################################################################################
 4. Scene&roles&role names
-Italian mafia boss(D) invites japanese technical specialist(A) to help general director(P) in unprofitable enterprise managing of Carcano Industries.
+Influential italian buisnessman(D) invites japanese technical specialist(A) to help general director(P) in unprofitable enterprise managing of Carcano Industries.
 Scene: Online meeting about new technology that could be implented into manufacture to improve its productivity.
 a) D sits in his room and P in his office.
 Then A comes to P.
 b) Everyone is at their own places.